openedx/edx-enterprise/docs/decisions/0006-transmit-updates-only.rst

 2. Add an additional request/check to the Integrated Channel's exporter that will retrieve the last time either a catalog or the associated content metadata of a catalog has been changed (whichever is most recent).
-This timestamp will be compared to the most recent time the customer has had a successful transmission of that particular catalog.
+This timestamp will be compared to the `catalog_last_changed` field of the ContentMetadataItemTransmission object, which is the `catalog last modified` value retrieved from the customer's most recent successful transmission.
 If there is no updated needed, then the exporter will refrain from querying enterprise catalog for the catalog's metadata.

 Exceptions
 ==========

-All CSOD customers have been told to expect the cornerstone/course-list endpoint will always return a current state of the course catalog, meaning that any missing content will be treated as deletes.
-It is also important to note that before this ADR, we were not saving any audits of CSOD related transmissions.
-As such, there are CSOD specific exemptions to this ADR- specifically we are:

-1. adding an export_force_all_catalogs method to the content metadata exporter that effectively functions exactly the same as the current export method, ignoring updates needed and transmiting all catalogs.

-2. adding a new view endpoint `course-updates` that functions exactly as the existing `course-list` except it will exclude metadata from catalogs that do not require updates.

-3. maintaining the existing export behavior in the `course-list` endpoint

-4. making create, update and deletes of ContentMetadataItemTransmission objects on all CSOD transmissions the same way all other channels currently do.
+1. The Cornerstone (CSOD) LMS Integration will not use the 'transmit only updates' rule."

+2. CSOD related transmissions will record ContentMetadataItemTransmission objects, same as all other channels.

 Consequences
 ============

-The transmit-content-metadata jenkins job can continue to run every 10 minutes, so that it catches and transmits updated content metadata when the metadata actually changes.
-However, the cost of the average run in terms of CPU usage will go down significantly.
-That being said, f any metadata associated with a catalog has changed between job run N and N+1, then we’ll transmit the full catalog to the integrated channel during run N+1.
-Typically, the metadata in enterprise-catalog is updated once per day, so we’d expect to only be transmitting catalog data to these integrated channels once a day once the proposed change is implemented.
-Once CSOD customers are informed and agree on a full feature list of the new `course-updates` endpoint, they will have the same "update only" behavior in their transmissions.
-However, it's important to note that CSOD customers are not included in the scheduled transmit-content-metadata jenkins job and as such, their exclusion from the updated logic will not have a serious impact.
+The transmit-content-metadata jenkins job can continue to run on a frequent schedule without having to worry about unacceptably large database loads, as it will record when updates are needed and will only request data when necessary.
+If any metadata associated with a catalog has changed between job run N and N+1, then we’ll transmit the full catalog to the integrated channel during run N+1.
+It should be noted that there could be potential further improvements to the entire export process, as currently we are requesting the entire catalog and not only updated content.
+Reducing requests to only the updated metadata could further reduce database loads.